Severson-Group/docs.amdc.dev/source/firmware/xilinx-tools/building-and-running-firmware.md

 NOTE: Pushing the `RESET` button on PCB **is NOT** exactly the same as doing a full power cycle of board.
 The `RESET` button performs a different type of reset (it keeps around debug configurations, etc).
 During development, you may need to perform a full power cycle, while other times, a simple `RESET` button push will work.

 Xilinx tools also have **many** quirks.
 Good luck getting everything working!

+## Copying Xilinx Files/Projects

+When copying files from one Xilinx project to another, they may not show up in the Project Explorer after importing via File -> Open Projects from File System.
+Solution 1 relies on you to delete a  `.project`  file and Xilinx to regenerate it.
+Solution 2 seems to overwrite  `.project`  files.

+#### Solution 1:

+This can be fixed by Navigating to the folder you want to import and deleting the  `.project`  file found within that folder.
+Now it should import via File -> Open Projects from File System.

+#### Solution 2:

+Another solution is to start in Vivado.
+After getting a successful block diagram and generating a bitstream, select File -> Export -> Export Hardware, Leave 'Include Bitstream' unchecked, and select the folder that contains the code you want to modify (If you are following these [instructions](https://docs.amdc.dev/firmware/xilinx-tools/building-and-running-firmware.html#fix-common-code-compilation),  `my-AMDC-private-C-code`  is the folder that you should select).

+Click OK, and select File -> Launch SDK.
+Your Exported Location should be the same folder as before (`my-AMDC-private-C-code`), and your workspace should be the  `SDK`  folder found inside  `AMDC-Firmware`.

+Click OK and close the welcome tab in Xilinx when it loads.
+There should only be  `amdc_rev*_wrapper_hw_platform_0`  in your Project Explorer.
+Now you can import files from the folders you selected earlier (`my-AMDC-private-C-code`  and  `SDK`) via File -> Open Projects from File System.